cwcaldwell/GettingAndCleaningData/Codebook.md

 ---
-title: "Cookbook"
+title: "Codebook"
 author: "Chuck Caldwell"
 date: "12/10/2020"
 output: html_document
 ---

 # GettingAndCleaningData
-## Coursera JHU Getting and Cleaning Data Course Project Cookbook
+## Coursera JHU Getting and Cleaning Data Course Project Codebook

 The purpose of this project is to collect and prepare data that can be used for later analysis.
 The "raw" data for this project represents data collected from